 We are just looking for any outliers, properties that look lower priced than those in the surrounding area.

-This one is a three-bed, offers over £95,000, so let's save that one because of another property, very similar and close by, is on for £110,000.
+This one is a three-bed with an offer of over £95,000, so let's save that one because another property, very similar and close by, is on for £110,000.
 So, again, that's a big difference.
 It's the same type of property, it could be in a very different condition, but it's on for what looks like a big discount.